oracle-livelabs/developer/dev-guide-ai-finance/app-architecture/app-architecture.md

 This architecture provides strong connectivity, scalability, and integration with Oracle cloud-native services to support efficient loan processing and approval.

-## Task 2: Oracle Database 23ai features used in the demo app and in this workshop
+## Oracle Database 23ai features used in the demo app and in this workshop